charlesfries/ember-service-worker-cloud-messaging/README.md

 ember-service-worker-cloud-messaging
 ==============================================================================

+This addon will modify the default `sw.js` to fire a browser notification when `firebase.messaging.Messaging.onBackgroundMessage` is called.

-Requires installation of `ember-service-worker`, `ember-cloud-firestore-adapter`, & `ember-firebase-service`.
+Requires installation of `ember-service-worker`, `ember-firebase-service`, & `ember-cloud-firestore-adapter`.

 Compatibility